 I try to capture the absurdity and humour of everyday existence.
 There’s a melancholy and loneliness to my work, but also a sense of connection and shared experience – Roy Andersson

-If you are unfamiliar with his work, this is a rare chance to be introduced to Andersson’s world of desolate, muted-colour tableaux, where existential horror, tragicomedy, and absurdity combine to form a poetic illustration of the human condition.
+If you are unfamiliar with his work, this is a unique chance to be introduced to Andersson’s world of desolate, muted-colour tableaux, where horror, tragicomedy, and absurdity combine to form a poetic illustration of the human condition.
 A highly visual director, he often uses static shots reminiscent of Edward Hopper and German Expressionist paintings, and his humour recalls that of Luis Buñuel and Jacques Tati.